-The management's discussion and analysis, the general fund - schedule of revenues, expenditures, and changes in fund balance - budget and actual, the governmental capital projects fund - schedule of revenues, expenditures and changes in fund balance - budget and actual and required supplemental schedules of funding progress and schedules of employer contributions for the Police and General Pension Plans Funds and the Other Post Employment Plan are not a required part of the basic financial statements but are supplementary information required by the Governmental Accounting Standards Board.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
-However, we did not audit the information and express no opinion on it.
+Accounting principles generally accepted in the United States of America require that management's discussion and analysis, the general fund - schedule of revenues, expenditures, and changes in fund balance - budget and actual, the governmental capital projects fund - schedule of revenues, expenditures and changes in fund balance - budget and actual, and required supplemental schedules of funding progress and schedules of employer contributions for the Pension Plans Funds and Other Post Employment Plan, be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.